 Teaching Language: English

-This course will explore how to engage patients and public partners and knowledge users in research going through the main steps and elements to consider for co-creation of research with patients and other partners.
-This course will be presented in collaboration with two patient partners involved in perinatal research.
+This course, led by two patient partners involved in perinatal research, will explore how to engage patients and public partners and knowledge users in research going through the main steps and elements to consider for co-creation of research with patients and other partners.

-How to identify and engage with patients and public partners in research
+How to identify and engage with patients and other partners

-Evaluating and reporting patient and public engagement in research
+Evaluation and reporting practices on patient and public engagement

-How to consider ethics and equity, diversity, and inclusion in research
+How to consider ethics and equity, diversity, and inclusion in patient engagement

 Teaching Language: English